ncatlab/nlab-content/pages/3/2/3/1/1323/content.md

 ###### Proof
 Given an arrow $f: A \to 0$, we have that $\pi_A: A \times 0 \to A$ is a retraction of $\langle 1, f \rangle: A \to A \times 0$, so that $A$ is a retract of $A \times 0 \cong 0$.
 But retracts of initial objects are initial.
 =--

+Again, however, this argument is local and could be applied in the absence of global distributivity, should such an example arise.

 ## Examples
  {#Examples}